thomasyxy/vue_app/README.md

 # run all tests
 npm test

+# debug with node-inspector at localhost:8080
+node-inspector
+node --debug app.js

+# deploy with pm2 after commit to github
+pm2 deploy production
 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).